rundeck/docs/docs/learning/howto/use-terraform-provider.md

 1. Create a working directory on your machine for this exercise.
 1. Copy the contents from the **Terraform Plan File** (tabs below) to a file called `rundeck-build.tf` in your working directory.
+2. Ensure the value for `url` is accurate for your Rundeck instance.
+(The default will work with the Welcome Projects)
-1. Replace the `your-auth-token` value on line 13 with the value from the Create API Key steps.
+3. Replace the `your-auth-token` value on line 13 with the value from the Create API Key steps.
-1. Copy the contents from the **ACL Example File** (tabs below) to a file called `acl.yaml` in your working directory.
+4. Copy the contents from the **ACL Example File** (tabs below) to a file called `acl.yaml` in your working directory.
-1. In your computer's terminal program navigate to your working directory.
+5. In your computer's terminal program navigate to your working directory.
-1. Execute the command `terraform init`
+6. Execute the command `terraform init`
-1. Execute the command `terraform apply`
+7. Execute the command `terraform apply`
-1. Type `yes` to confirm the changes
+8. Type `yes` to confirm the changes

 The following items will have been added to your Welcome Project
 - A new Project called "Terraform Example"